Last Updated on December 23, 2022 by Janine

 If you happen to be in Mexico during Mother’s Day, you can expect serenades starting at midnight, some even with mariachi bands.

-During the day, people usually take their mom out for a nice lunch, give her all kinds of gifts and pamper her as much as possible.
+During the day, Mexican families usually take their matriarch out for a nice lunch, give her all kinds of gifts, and pamper her as much as possible.

 Contrary to what many extranjeros believe, Mexican Independence Day does NOT fall on May 5th.
 Independence Day celebrations begin the night of September 15th and continue the next day.

-Although technically, Mexico achieved independence on September 21st, 11 years after the main battle started, people celebrate the day the movement originally began.
+Although technically, Mexico achieved independence on September 21st, 11 years after the main battle started, Mexico celebrates the day the movement originally began.

 El Grito is a major event everywhere in the country, full of pride, color, and joy.
 Festivities begin at 11 pm on September 15th.